-Chile has a dual legal framework in the field.
-Domestic arbitration is ruled by the Organic Code of Courts (OCC) and the Code of Civil Procedure (CCP), whereas international arbitration is governed by Act No. 19,971 on International Commercial Arbitration (“ICA Act”), which came into force in September, 2004 and it is mostly a replica of the UNCITRAL Model Law.
+Chile continues to have a dual legal framework in the field.
+Domestic arbitration is ruled by the Organic Code of Courts (OCC) and the Code of Civil Procedure (CCP), whereas international arbitration is governed by Act No. 19,971 on International Commercial Arbitration (“ICA Act”), which came into force in September 2004 and it is mostly a replica of the UNCITRAL Model Law.

 A.2 Institutions, rules and infrastructure

 There are two main arbitration institutions in Chile – the Arbitration and Mediation Centre of the Santiago Chamber of Commerce (CAM) and the National Centre of Arbitration of Chile (CNA).
 Other minor arbitration institutions are located throughout the country.